willshersystems/ansible-sshd/README.md

 #### sshd_authorizedprincipals_directory_owner, shsd_authorizedprincipals_directory_group, sshd_authorizedprincipals_directory_mode

 Use these variables to set the ownership and permissions for the Authorized Principals directory.
-Defaults are respectively *0755*, *root* and *root*.
+Defaults are respectively *root*, *root* and *0755*.

 #### sshd_authorizedprincipals_file_owner, shsd_authorizedprincipals_file_group, sshd_authorizedprincipals_file_mode

 Use these variables to set the ownership and permissions for the Authorized Principals file.
-Defaults are respectively *0644*, *root* and *root*.
+Defaults are respectively *root*, *root* and *0644*.

 ### Additional configuration